QBos07/UniversalBreakpointInterceptor/README.md

 `enable()` or `recompute_registers()`.
 Not changing `SPC` or disabling the point in any way in a `BeforeExecution` handler will result in a soft lock.
 Sticking to one type of breakpoint should enhance performance.

-### This software is currently in aplha
+### This software is currently in aplha/beta
-- A C interface along some UX improvements are yet to come.
+- A C interface is yet to come.
-- HandlerContext is a stub
-  - Because of this you can not change `spc` and therefore can not use `BeforeExecution` points most of the time.
 - Performance might be bad.
 - Binaries are big.
-- Nested exceptions are forced.